franchesoni/nasa_space_apps_lrmc/README.md

 The script that generates the output images is
 - vizualization.py

-The code will use YaleB-Dataset.zip uncompressed in this directory, there is an empty folder to be replaced by the uncompressed one.
+The code will use YaleB-Dataset.zip uncompressed in this directory.

-The output data is in "data" folder.
-Exposed results will use this data.
-This folder is too large to be uploaded.